brianj-kim/CEEA-SIG-Project/README.md

 Jiwoun,

 ## Project background (business need/opportunity)
-Designing a platform that can support SIG network(s): networking each member geographically and networking the conference papers thematically
+Designing a platform that can support SIG network(s) in networking each member geographically and thematically (according to the special interests)

 ## North Star and Carry Over Customers
 - Special Interest Goup of 'Humanities in Engineering' Group (North Start)